SirMekus/elu/ReadMe.md

 {{ asset('storage/sub_directory/'.$user->image)}}
 ```

-## Deleting Image
+## Deleting Image/File

-To delete an image it follows the same logic and configuration as if uploading the image.
-Simply pass the image name(s) - string or array - to the `remove()` method and the job is done.
+To delete an image it follows the same logic and configuration as if uploading the image/file.
+Simply pass the image/file name(s) - string or array - to the `remove()` method and the job is done.
 Example:

 ```php
 namespace App\Http\Controllers;